chuqiaoshen/Git-Influencer/README.md

 * User Interface
 Flask

 ![Tech Stack](https://raw.githubusercontent.com/catherinesdataanalytics/LearnFromBest/master/pics/techFlow_Diagram.png)

+## Alogorithms
+Pagerank and other network analysis algorithms.

 ## Engineering challenge
-* cleaning, find the right field
+* Processing and cleaning 2.9TB github event data in json format, slice and find the right field
-* 80~100 G per month, and update every 1 hour in bigquery. need airflow auto or now.
+* 80~100 G per month, and update every 1 hour in bigquery.
+Use airflow auto the whole processing.

 ## Business Value
-If you want to learn "Golang", this platform will tell you the most valueble people and repo to follow and learn from.
+If you want to learn "Golang" or other languages, this platform will recommend you the most valueble github user to follow and learn from based on network analysis results.
-Show the 10 best repo(based on some criteria like update frequency) or show the 10 people to learn from.
+Show the show the 10 people to learn from or 10 best repo(based on some criteria like start and contribute fork).

 ## MVP
-* data clean part
+* data clean part - done with bigquery
-* easiset part
+* move data from Google storage to AWS S3
-* S3 ->spark batch-> Cassandra
+* S3 ->spark batch
+* spark -> DB: TBD
+* other analysis algo